 - Who can help me through this process?

-The Law Society of Ireland has produced an information leaflet outlining the orders that can be granted by the courts.
+FLAC and the Law Society of Ireland have both produced information leaflets on the type of court orders that can be granted:

 COSC – The National Office for the Prevention of Domestic, Sexual and Gender-based Violence